Bukit Nanas: History

 In 1906, 17.5 hectare of land on Bukit Nanas was gazetted as a forest reserve.
 Large parts however have since been used for the development of the Kuala Lumpur Tower and other purposes, and now only 9.3 hectares of the forest reserve remains.
 It was initially known as Bucket Weld Forest Reserve, later renamed Bukit Nanas Forest Reserve, and now known as KL Forest Eco Park.
-The local Chinese communities living around Kuala Lumpur during that time named it "Coffee Hill" ("Kopi San").
+The local Chinese communities living around Kuala Lumpur during that time named it 咖啡山 Kopi San or "Coffee Hill".

 Two of Malaysia's many British colonial-era schools were built on this hill in the early twentieth century.
 They are the St John's Institution first established in 1904 and Convent Bukit Nanas.
 St. John's Institution has been gazetted as a National Heritage Site by the federal government.
 Another landmark on Bukit Nanas is the Roman Catholic St John's Cathedral.

 A cable car service was built in Bukit Nanas in the 1970s but it has been discontinued since the 1980s.
 In August 2012 the forest was closed to the public whilst the cable car was rebuilt.
 The forest trail has since reopened, however, the cable car service has not yet been restored as of January 2017.

 In 1996, the Kuala Lumpur Tower, which is the seventh tallest telecommunications tower in the world was built on the hill.
 It has an observation deck, a banquet floor and a revolving restaurant.
 The Bukit Nanas Monorail station opened in 2003.